Special Interest Groups (SIG)

 Twelve Special Interest Groups (SIG) supply resources and education to PNZ members who specialise in particular area of expertise or practice.
 The SIGs also feed information to the rest of the profession who need to improve understanding of these areas.
 Members pay an additional subscription fee to belong to a SIG.
 You can join a SIG at any time during the year.

 Purchase SIG Memberships

-Membership to all SIG (except for NZMPA and NZAHT) can be purchased through the website.
-Please visit the subscriptions page to purchase a SIG.
+Membership to all SIGs (except NZMPA and HTNZ) can be purchased through the website.
+Please visit the subscriptions page to purchase a SIG membership.
 Please note you must have a PNZ membership before purchasing a SIG membership.